FirebaseExtended/reactfire/docs/use.md

 ### Don't want Suspense?
 Provide an initial value

 What if we don't want to use Suspense, or we're server rendering and we know what the initial value should be?
-In that case we can provide an initial value to any Reactfire hook:
+In that case we can provide an initial value to any ReactFire hook:

 ```jsx
 function Burrito() {